mrtillman/nestjs-authorization-request/README.md

 Open http://counter-culture:8080 to view it in the browser.
 You can sign in using one of the [demo accounts](https://github.com/mrtillman/counter-culture.secure/blob/master/README.md#usage).

-To flex the token refresh logic, visit http://counter-culture:8080/renewtoken.
+To exercise the token refresh logic, visit http://counter-culture:8080/renewtoken.

 ## License